Tim Väyrynen: Roda

 After two seasons in Hansa on Väyrynen joined Roda JC on a one-year contract with an option for two more years.

 HJK

 On 17 July 2019, Väyrynen returned to Finland, joining HJK and signing a two-year contract.

 Tirana

 On 21 January 2021, Väyrynen joined Albanian club KF Tirana, signing a 1.5 years contract.

 KuPS

 On 2 August 2021, Väyrynen signed a contract with KuPS until the end of 2022.

 Vaduz

 On 21 February 2023, Väyrynen joined Swiss Challenge League club FC Vaduz on a one-year contract.
 On 20 December 2023, the club announced that his contract was extended until the summer of 2024.

 IF Gnistan

 On 17 July 2024, Väyrynen returned to Finland and signed with Gnistan in Veikkausliiga until the end of the 2025 season.
 He was named the Veikkausliiga Player of the Month in August, after scoring three goals and providing an assist in four matches during the month.

+Livorno

+On 6 February 2026, Väyrynen signed for Livorno in the Italian third-tier Serie C.